sebastianhaberey/easyborg/README.md

 ## Archive

 Archiving is triggered manually.
-Each folder will be saved in its own snapshot.
+Each folder will be saved in its own snapshot to facilitate later deletion.